-- including animation, commonly screened as the main attraction in commercial cinemas; - with a duration of no less than 80 minutes, or in the case of a large format (IMAX) film, no less than 45 minutes; and
+- including animation, commonly screened as the main attraction in commercial cinemas; - with a duration of no less than 80 minutes, or in the case of a large format (IMAX) film, no less than 45 minutes; and - that is shot and processed to commercial theatrical release standards for cinema exhibition or television broadcast, direct-to-video or DVD.

-8 Issued 1 September 2014.
+Issued March 2015.
 Refer to the DTI website at www.thedti.gov.za for the DTI Programme Guidelines and any amendments to the guidelines.

-9 The DTI Programme Guidelines also refer to tele-movies, television drama series and mini-series, and digital content and video gaming, which are not included in the definition of a "film" under section 12O.
+The DTI Programme Guidelines also refer to tele-movies, television drama series and mini-series, and digital content and video gaming, which are not included in the definition of a "film" under section 12O.